HallaSurvivor/NHS-Tutoring/README.md

 ###Varied period structure:

-Different number of periods every day? works great<br>
++ Different number of periods every day? works great
-Have school saturday, not wednesday? got you covered
++ Have school saturday, not wednesday? got you covered

 ###Varied subject structure:

-Need a really math heavy curriculum? you can do that<br>
++ Need a really math heavy curriculum? you can do that.
-Need to get rid of the history classes entirely? that's a thing<br>
++ Need to get rid of the history classes entirely? that's a thing.
-Want to add an engineering curriculum? also easy.
++ Want to add an engineering curriculum? also easy.

 ###Email reminders:
-Tutors and students will be emailed on the day of their meeting regarding the other party, the subject, and the period<br>
++ Tutors and students will be emailed on the day of their meeting regarding the other party, the subject, and the period
-Administrators can send a mass email, filtered by which subjects a given person can tutor, from the admin menu
++ Administrators can send a mass email, filtered by which subjects a given person can tutor, from the admin menu

 ###Master Schedule:
-The Administrators can view the weeks tutoring assignments in a convenient layout.<br>
++ The Administrators can view the weeks tutoring assignments in a convenient layout.
-Additionally, every time the master schedule page is accessed, a CSV file containing the same information is updated for external recordkeeping.<br>
++ Additionally, every time the master schedule page is accessed, a CSV file containing the same information is updated for external recordkeeping.

 ###Tutoring Assignment:
-Tutors and students can select any periods during which they are free.<br>
++ Tutors and students can select any periods during which they are free.
-Tutors can select any subjects in which they feel confident tutoring others.<br>
++ Tutors can select any subjects in which they feel confident tutoring others.
-When a student requests a tutor, the tutors presented are those currently tutoring the fewest others.
-This prevents Aaron Aaronson from ending up tutoring everybody, and spreads the workload more equally.<br>
++ When a student requests a tutor, the tutors presented are those currently tutoring the fewest others.
+This prevents Aaron Aaronson from ending up tutoring everybody, and spreads the workload more equally.
-If no tutors are available, the student is presented with an administrator's email address to try to find somebody willing to tutor.
++ If no tutors are available, the student is presented with an administrator's email address to try to find somebody willing to tutor.

 ###Banners:
-Want to change the favicon or banner in the top left? go for it. /app/static/images
++ Want to change the favicon or banner in the top left? go for it. /app/static/images

 ---